jaxio/jaxio.github.com/documentation/celerio/installation.md

 Celerio
 -------

-Celerio is distributed as a Maven 2 plugin.
-Celerio plugin is hosted on Jaxio Maven 2 private repository.
+Celerio is distributed as a Maven plugin.
+It is available on Jaxio's private Maven repository.

+Once you purchase a License, Jaxio provides you with some credential to access Jaxio's private Maven repository.

-### Access Jaxio Maven 2 repository
+### Configure your access to Jaxio's private Maven repository

-As explained at [http://maven.apache.org/settings.html#Servers](http://maven.apache.org/settings.html#Servers) the username and password (provided by Jaxio once you purchase a License) should be set in your settings.xml file.
+As explained at [http://maven.apache.org/settings.html#Servers](http://maven.apache.org/settings.html#Servers) the username and password should be set in your settings.xml file.
 Here is how:

 {% highlight xml %}